What Is a Smart TV?

 A smart TV is a TV connected to the internet.
 Read on to find out more about pricing, Wi-Fi compatibility, software updates, and more.

 Smart TVs are a fantastic way to consolidate your TV, streaming device(s), and even DVR, simplifying your TV time and keeping your home entertainment center clutter-free.

 But it’s not so simple if you don’t know how they work.
 We’ll answer your basic questions about smart TVs vs. regular TVs, smart TV virus vulnerabilities, smart TV connectivity, and more.

 A smart TV is a TV that connects to the internet.
 This connection is most often used to access streaming services like Netflix, Hulu, or Sling TV.

-You can also use the internet connection to integrate with home automation systems or voice control via digital assistants like Alexa
+You can also use a smart TV’s internet connection to integrate it with home automation systems or voice control via digital assistants like Alexa and Google Assistant.

 Do smart TVs have built-in Wi-Fi?